|CLICK BELOW FOR

 voluntary.
 If you scroll down the Trades in Ontario page you will also see each trade and a corresponding marketing broucher (.pdf)

 with more information.
-For the purpose of this website we will focus on HVAC, Electricians and Plumbers.
+For the purpose of this website we will focus on HVAC, Electricians, Roofers and Plumbers.

-In Ontario qualified HVAC (heating and A/C) contractors must also be registered with Technical Standards and Safety Authority (TSSA),
+HVAC - In Ontario qualified HVAC (heating and A/C) contractors must also be registered with Technical Standards and Safety Authority

-(HRAI) they maintain a list of HVAC Contractors who are required to provide and maintain insurance coverage, valid trade certificates
+Canada (HRAI) they maintain a list of HVAC Contractors who are required to provide and maintain insurance coverage, valid trade

-The Electrical Safety Authority (ESA) is Ontario’s electrical safety regulator.
-Their job is to help enhance electrical safety for the people
+Electrician - The Electrical Safety Authority (ESA) is Ontario’s electrical safety regulator.
+Their job is to help enhance electrical safety

-The Professional Engineers Ontario (PEO) is the licensing and regulating body for professional engineering in the province.
-Here you
+Engineer - The Professional Engineers Ontario (PEO) is the licensing and regulating body for professional engineering in the

 Consumer Beware List